13 DNS allows for human-readable addresses

 \(\text{*}\) A \(\text{64.56.223.5}\)

 The first row provides an A record for the special \(\text{@}\) symbol meaning exact match.
-So by this configuration, any traffic to \(\text{example.com}\) will be passed straight through to the specified IP Address.
+By this configuration, any traffic to \(\text{example.com}\) will be passed straight through to the specified IP Address.

 The second row deals with traffic to the \(\text{www}\) subdomain.
-Since this is a CNAME record, this record indicates that traffic to \(\text{www.example.com}\) should be treated exactly like traffic to the bare \(\text{example.com}\).
-Some domain providers do automatic redirection of \(\text{www}\) traffic, and so this row may not be necessary in some configurations.
+This CNAME record indicates that traffic to \(\text{www.example.com}\) should be treated exactly like traffic to the bare \(\text{example.com}\).
+Some domain providers do automatic redirection of \(\text{www}\) traffic making this row unnecessary in some configurations.

 The next record sends the \(\text{blog}\) subdomain to a completely different IP Address.
-This is a common configuration when the subdomain might be owned by a completely different group than the main website or is served from a different server.
+This is a common configuration when the subdomain might be owned by a completely different group inside the organization or is served from a different server.

-The last record uses the wildcard symbol \(\text{*}\) to send all subdomain traffic that’s not already spoken for back to the main IP Address.
+The last record uses the wildcard symbol (\(\text{*}\)) to send all subdomain traffic that’s not already spoken for back to the main IP Address.

-Other than the \(\text{www}\) subdomain, which stands for world wide web, and is generally routed to the same place as the bare root domain, using subdomains and choosing between subdomains and paths is entirely about organizing how users experience your website and what’s easiest for your organization to maintain.
+Other than the \(\text{www}\) subdomain, which stands for world wide web and is generally routed to the same place as the bare root domain, using subdomains and choosing between subdomains and paths is entirely about organizing how users experience your website and what’s easiest for your organization to maintain.

-When the internet was first started, it seemed like it might be important to differentiate the subdomain where the website would live from, for example, the email domain people at that organization would use.
+When the internet was first started, it seemed like it might be important to differentiate the \(\text{www}\) subdomain for the website from, for example, the email domain for the organization.

-That turned out not really to be the case and these days \(\text{www}\) and the bare root domain are generally used interchangeably.
+That turned out not really to be the case; now \(\text{www}\) and the bare root domain are usually used interchangeably.

 2. How does your computer find the IP Address for a domain?
 Why could it sometimes be wrong?